aws-samples/service-screener-v2/usecases/scheduler/README.md

 pip install -r requirements.txt -t .
 cd ../../infra
 cdk synth

+## If there is a CDK CLI incompatibility error, update your CDK
+sudo npm install -g aws-cdk@latest

+## Deploy the architecture
 cdk bootstrap
 cdk deploy

-## If you see CDK CLI incompatibility, update your CDK
-sudo npm install -g aws-cdk@latest

 ## cdk deploy will ask if you wish to deploy the changes, type "y" and press "enter"

 ## After CDK deploy finish, run the following commands to insert the first configuration to dynamodb